 Although kayaking knives are designed to work under various water applications, not all of them are rescue knives.
 The Gear Aid Akua has some additional features that give it a lot of versatility whether you’re rafting, kayaking, or sailing.

 First of all, it is equipped with a line cutter.
-Secondly, the serrated edge features a quick rip design which shreds any wire or rope that you need out of the way.
+Secondly, the serrated edge features a quick rip design that shreds any wire or rope that you need out of the way.

 Naturally, the tip of the blade is also flat like most on this list.
 We find that in the case of rescue knives, a pointed blade isn’t as beneficial as an on-demand flathead screwdriver alternative.